CLARITY -- Comparing heterogeneous data using dissimiLARITY: Results

 This result obtained by CLARITY is striking because it is based on very subtle distinctions in the observed data.
-To the bare eye, the Phonetic and Lexical distance matrices Fig.~\ref{fig:linguistic}a-b) are quite similar, and they return high significance on Mantel's test \cite{Manteldetectiondiseaseclustering1967}, a formal measure of correlation for dissimilarity matrices.
-However, CLARITY allowed us to discover a subtle but clear difference between the two processes of change.
+To the bare eye, the Phonetic and Lexical distance matrices Figure~\ref{fig:linguistic}a-b are quite similar, because the two sets of features are not independent of each other.
+Despite high correlation, CLARITY allowed us to discover a clear difference between the two processes of language change.